 The Kangra Valley entails you going on a guided day trek.
 You’ll walk through a valley with the Dhauladhar Mountain ranges over you.
 It’s magical and there are many sites involved in the trek.
 There is the Kangra Fort where you’ll see ancient structures that were built in the 4th century.

 It is the biggest fort they’ve found in the Himalayas.
 The Masroor Rock temples, which were carved out of stone by hand, are also a part of this trek.

 The Kangra Art Museum is close to the Dharamsala bus stand.
 It has many things that in it regarding the old Buddhist and Tibetan culture.
 There are artifacts that are hundreds of years old like clothing, paintings, old weapons, utensils, and statues from temples.

 This museum walks you through Tibetan history, giving you a greater understanding of their way of life and what they’ve been through.

 This amazing site is home to the Masroor rock temples.
 There are 15 in total and each is dedicated to an Indian character.
 Every character is backed by a wonderful story.
 These rock-cut temples dating back to the 8th century.
 The fact that they were hand-carved so long ago is what makes their detail so impressive.

 This site can be seen on the trek through Kangra Valley.

 7. The Dharamshala Tea Company

 The Dharamshala Tea Company has been in the same family for generations.
 The leaves are grown here with great love and care.
-The tea is world famous for being the highest growing leaves in the world.
-The plantation itself is a wonderful place to spend time at.
+The tea is world-famous for being the highest growing leaves in the world.
+The plantation itself is a wonderful place to spend some time.
 It’s very peaceful.
 Try the tea too.

 8. Gyuto Monastery